-So, are you hired for a Software engineer position in ERICSSON?
+So, are you hired in ERICSSON?
 Willing to know about the technical hierarchy level in the company?
 You are in the right place.
 In this article, you will get a clear understanding of it.

 Before we get started, here is a short introduction about the ERICSSON and what they do.

 ERICSSON is a little different from the other IT companies.
 It is a Swedish Multinational company that provides networking, telecommunications, and other information technology services all around the world.
 It first started as a telecommunication company that produces many products and services that can help and fix the communications in mobile phones, and several generations of Radios.

 After the IT revolution and the involvement of big data forced them to enter this IT market.
 It is an Information and Communication Technology Company (ICT) with more than 101,322 employees(2021).
 Now ERICSSON has been leading the world with the introduction of 5G.

 You can also watch this video for better understanding:

 As a traditional company with a long history, the hierarchy of the ERICSSON is a little complex.
 Unlike other IT companies they don’t follow any particular band systems to the positions or designations.
 It is said ERICSSON follows a staging system but that is also not clear to outsiders.

 As ERICSSON deals both with communication and Information technology it is hard to draw the exact chain of command in the ERICSSON.
 Here is how most of the past employees of ERICSSON reported it.

 GET and AET refers to Graduate Engineer Trainee and Assistant Engineer Trainee.
 It is the basic technical position in ERICSSON.
 When you finish your graduation and join the company you will be positioned in this stage.